csparpa/pyowm/sphinx/object-model.md

 In order to interact with the web API, this class leverages an _OWMHTTPClient_ instance.

 ### The Location class
 The _Location_ class represents a location in the world.
 Each instance stores the geographic name of the location, the longitude/latitude couple and the country name.
-These data are retrieved from the OWM web API 2.5 responses' payloads.
+These data are retrieved from the OWM Weather API 2.5 responses' payloads.

 _Location_ instances can also be retrieved from City IDs using the _CityIDRegistry_ module.